FS-Apprenticeship/courseflow-generator/README.md

 - [ ] storing information in stores instead of local vars
 - [ ] default persona creation for new user
 - [ ] page / popup to create new personas
+- [ ] add specific durations instead of letting the user put whatever (for course gen)
 - [ ] implement fetching and uploading in right places
 - [ ] add router guards
 - [ ] improve prompting using real life structure